Framework Integrations

 When to use framework callbacks vs auto-instrumentation

 LangChain and CrewAI both use the OpenAI / Anthropic SDKs internally.
-So when Paygent monkey-patches openai.chat.completions.create, that patch fires whether the call comes from your code or from inside a LangChain ChatOpenAI.
+So when Paygent instruments chat.completions.create — via Python's monkey-patch, or pg.instrument(client) / autoInstrument: true in the JS SDK — that interception fires whether the call comes from your code or from inside a LangChain ChatOpenAI.
 Auto-instrumentation works out of the box.

 You only need the framework callback if: